 A broken ankle can significantly hamper the capacity to do fundamental functional tasks like running and walking.
 This severe injury can result in a loss of strength, range of motion, and pain in the lower extremities.
 These issues can make it difficult to carry out your typical daily tasks.

-Physical therapy (PT) may be beneficial after a fractured ankle has healed, to help you regain full functional mobility and return to your prior level of activity.
+in most cases, physical therapy is beneficial for a broken ankle, in order to help you regain full functional mobility and return to your prior level of activity.